SUN is out now!

 courtesy of Jason Jong

 Reylon plays the yangqin, a percussive string instrument also known as the Chinese hammered dulcimer.
-With fifteen years of training in Chinese classical repertoire, his experience now spans a range of styles, including classical crossover, indie folk, and experimental improvisation.
+With fifteen years of training in Chinese classical repertoire, his experience now spans classical crossover, indie folk, and experimental improvisation.
 After winning multiple U.S.-based competitions, Reylon became the first American to enter a professional yangqin competition in China and won a silver prize at the 2014 Baotou International Dulcimer Arts Festival.
-In the following year, he began collaborating with Yo-Yo Ma's Silk Road Ensemble and has since performed with them in the U.S., Canada, and China at various venues, including TED 2016 and Lincoln Center.
-He also appeared as a featured artist on their 2017 GRAMMY Award-winning album, "Sing Me Home."
+In the following year, he began collaborating with Yo-Yo Ma's Silk Road Ensemble and has since performed with them in the U.S., Canada, and China at various venues, including TED and Lincoln Center.
+He appeared as a featured artist on the Silk Road Ensemble's 2017 GRAMMY Award-winning album, "Sing Me Home."

 "Yao Dance" is a popular 20th-century instrumental piece originating in the Yao community of southern China.
 In April 2015, Reylon performed this piece with world-renowned musicians Wu Man and Haruka Fujii in Sanders Theatre at Harvard.

 "St. James Infirmary Blues" Reylon joined Yo-Yo Ma, the Silk Road Ensemble, and Rhiannon Giddens at MSR Studios to record this tantalizing rendition of an American classic, arranged by Michael Ward-Bergeman for the album "Sing Me Home."

 "Turceasca" is a Roma piece that Reylon performed with the Silk Road Ensemble at TED in February, 2016.
 The performance took place in Vancouver.

 "Supermodel" is a track from SZA's 2017 album "Ctrl."
 This is Reylon's first video playing yangqin while singing.